ShivaniThadiyan/Azure-Experience-Center/docs/ODL-User-Management.md

 <img src="/Images/odl_passwd.png"/>

-- Now you can delete the environment also.
+- Now you can also delete the environment.
 Click on **Delete environment** button.

 <img src="/Images/odl_delete_environment.png"/>